 Production Build

-Output is a single static directory (default: site/) containing all projects merged into their respective subpaths.
-No complex server-side routing or reverse proxies are required.
+Outputs a single static directory.
+All projects merge into their respective subpaths.
+No reverse proxy or complex CI pipelines are required.

 Rules & Constraints

-- Root Project Required: One project must have
+- Root Project Required: Exactly one project must have

-prefix: '/'. - Unique Prefixes: Each project must have a unique URL prefix.
+prefix: "/". - Unique Prefixes: Every project must use a unique URL prefix.